Bernard2030/myblog-site/README.md

 ## Myblog
-Is an application that allows users to view and create poats  The user will submit their posts in the and can like other peoples post
+Is an application that allows users to create and share  opinions and other users can read and comment on them. the application also has random quotes that inspire users.

-Author
+## Author
 Bernard Opiyo

-Installation
+## Installation
 Use the following command to install all the requirement applications. pip freeze -r requirements.txt

-setup
+## setup
-Run git clone https://github.com/Bernard2030/pitches2-center or download the zip file from github.
+Run git clone https://github.com/Bernard2030/myblog-site or download the zip file from github.

 After extracting the files,